hytechclub/web-201/FullCrudAppReplDb/CrudAppRead.md

     <%= JSON.stringify(players) %>
     ```

 Run the program, and verify that it is possible to view the data from the database!
 It may not look pretty, but it should be there.
+Try adding another player and make sure they appear in the data too!

 ## Next Steps
 [C**R**UD App - Read (Table)](CrudAppReadTable.md)